KristianColville1/my-profit/README.md

     - git commit -m "Commit message: (i.e. Initial commit)" *Allows the developer to assign a specific concise statement to the commit*
     - git push *The final command sends the code to GitHub*

+### Cloning this Repository
+If you would like to clone this repository please follow the bellow steps.

+Instructions:

+1. Log into GitHub
+2. Navigate to the repository you want to clone
+3. Click on the green button labelled 'Code'
+4. Copy the URL under the HTTPS option
+5. Open an IDE of your choosing that has Git installed
+6. Open a new terminal window in your IDE
+7. Type this exactly: git clone the-URL-you-copied-from-GitHub
+8. Hit Enter

+You should have a local copy of the repository to use on your machine.

+### Working with MongoDB
 ### Heroku
 As a deployment solution I chose [Heroku](https://dashboard.heroku.com).